nishanperera/Selenium-Grid-on-AKS-With-Virtual-Nodes/README.md

 ## Selenium Grid on Azure Kubernetes Services (AKS) with Horizontal Pod Autoscaler on virtual nodes (ACI).

-This sample code, setup a Selenium Grid and Nodes on AKS and ACI with autoscaling.
-Instead of running your browser nodes on AKS nodes, pods use virtual nodes (ACI) to spin up selenium hub nodes(Browsers).
+This project, setup a Selenium Grid and Nodes (browsers) on AKS and Azure Container Instances (ACI) with autoscaling.

-With AKS virtual nodes, you have fast provisioning of selenium browser nodes pods, and only pay per second for their execution time.
-Sample scripts spin up new browser nodes depend on CPU usage using Kubernetes Horizontal Pod Autoscaler.
+With AKS virtual node, you have fast provisioning of selenium browser nodes pods and only pay per second, for their execution time.
+Horizontal Pod Autoscaler spin up new browser nodes depend on CPU usage.

 ![](images/AKS-Virtual-Node.jpg)

 ## Prerequisites

-Setup AKS with virtual nodes (https://docs.microsoft.com/en-us/azure/aks/virtual-nodes-portal)
+Setup AKS with a virtual node (https://docs.microsoft.com/en-us/azure/aks/virtual-nodes-portal)

 ## Setup Selenium hub